XCZchaos/python-implementation-of-motion-imagination-classification/New train folder/Readme.md

-Modify the contents of the function in get_source_data to read your own data files.
+Modify the contents of the function in get_source_data to read your own data files.The preprocessing code is not publicly available, but thanks for understanding